bbc/hive-ci/_documentation/08-07-glossary.md

 permalink: documentation/glossary.html
 ---

-{: .dl-horizontal}
+{: .dl-horizontal .dl-spaced}
 {: #controller} Controller
 : The *controller* is part of the Hive Runner and its purpose is to manage all devices of a particular type so, for example, a Hive for Android devices will have a single Android controller.
 The controller for a device type is responsible for creating and managing [workers](#worker) of that type.
-The Hive Runner gem includes the controller for shell runners and each plugin gem includes its own controller.
+The Hive Runner [gem](https://en.wikipedia.org/wiki/RubyGems) includes the controller for shell runners and each plugin gem includes its own controller.

 Device API
 : *Device API* is a Ruby library used by the runner to abstract device